Nigel Miller - Co-chair

 As a palaeo-ecologist, her outlook is based in a detailed understanding of ecological relationships that have developed over millennia and are deeply influenced by human activities.
 With 16 years of experience in ecosystem and habitat conservation, with a focus on ecosystem health and functioning as well as 16 years of experience in policy making in the environment sector, she hopes to be able to contribute to the panel by providing perspectives based on long-term temporal and large-scale spatial scales.

 Dave is Executive Director at the Edinburgh Centre for Carbon Innovation, Professor of Carbon Management at the University of Edinburgh and Director of Policy at ClimateXChange.
-Dave has authored over 100 articles on climate change, including 5 books including Climate-Smart Food and is also an advisor for the Scottish Government on rural policy and climate change.
+Dave has authored over 100 articles and 5 books on climate change, including Climate-Smart Food, and is an advisor for the Scottish Government on rural policy and climate change.
 His latest project involves managing his farm on the West Coast of Scotland to sequester a lifetime's carbon emissions.

 Pete Ritchie is Executive Director of Nourish Scotland, which he co-founded in 2013.
 He also runs Whitmuir Organics with his wife and business partner Heather Anderson, and is a trustee of the Food Ethics Council.
 Pete is a first-generation farmer and was previously founder and director of Scottish Human Services.